 Except in an emergency medical condition, providers are required prior to rendering any services to Blue Cross NC members, to request and examine the member's Blue Cross NC Blue Medicare identification card.
-If a person representing himself or herself as a Blue Medicare member lacks a Blue Medicare HMOSM or Blue Medicare PPO[TM] membership card, the provider shall contact Blue Cross NC by telephone for verification before denying such person provider services as a Blue Cross NC member.
-In an emergency medical condition the provider will follow these procedures as soon as practical.
-In the event member is determined to be ineligible for coverage due to retro-active enrollment activity and/or incorrect information submitted to Blue Cross NC by employer group, Blue Cross NC will not be responsible for payment for services rendered and provider may seek compensation from member.
+If a person representing himself or herself as a Blue Medicare member lacks a Blue Medicare HMO or Blue Medicare PPO membership card, the provider should contact Blue Cross NC by telephone for verification before denying such person provider services as a Blue Cross NC member.
+In an emergency medical condition, the provider will follow these procedures as soon as practical.
+In the event member is determined to be ineligible for coverage due to retroactive enrollment activity and/ or incorrect information submitted to Blue Cross NC by an employer group, Blue Cross NC will not be responsible for payment for services rendered and provider may seek compensation from the member.

-Please refer to the formulary at BlueCrossNC.com/ medicare/medicare-member-drug-information.
+Please refer to the formulary at medicare.BlueCrossNC. com/medicare/prescription-drug-coverage.

-4.6 Blue Medicare HMOsm plans
+4.6 Blue Medicare HMO plans

-This summary of benefits for Blue Medicare HMO[TM] members is not a guarantee of benefits coverage.
+This summary of benefits for Blue Medicare HMO members is not a guarantee of benefits coverage.
 Always verify member eligibility and benefits prior to providing services.

-Blue Medicare HMO[TM] provides coverage for:
+Blue Medicare HMO provides coverage for:

+- Ambulance and urgent care

+- Home health care

 - Inpatient/outpatient services

+- Preventive care

 - Skilled nursing facility care

-- Home health care

 - Worldwide emergency medical care

-- Ambulance and urgent care

-- Preventive care

-Blue Medicare HMOsM is a Medicare Advantage plan that provides members care and services from doctors and hospitals that are within the Plan's network.
+Blue Medicare HMO is an MA plan that provides members care and services from doctors and hospitals that are within the plan's network.
 It provides Medicare Parts A and B coverage, while keeping out-of-pocket costs lower.